U.S. Bar Exam Information

 Students interested in sitting for the D.C.
 Bar Exam are required to take 30 credits over 3 semesters in the LL.M. in Law & Government.
 All students must take American Legal Institutions and Legal Research and Writing as well as 26 credits of approved coursework which will vary by semester.
 These courses have been pre-approved by the D.C.
 Bar examiners.
 Final approval to sit for the bar rests solely with the D.C.
 Bar examiners.
 Please review the complete eligibility requirements and consult with the Program regarding course selection.

-Please Note: Students who receive the LL.M. in Human Rights & Humanitarian Law will not be eligible to sit for the bar exam.
+Please Note: Due to the online component, students who receive the LL.M. in International Human Rights & Humanitarian Law will not be eligible to sit for a bar exam.
 All courses must be completed in residence at WCL in order to qualify for the bar exam.
 The New York bar only allows 4 summer credits to be applied towards the degree.
 No online courses are permitted and the entire LL.M. program must be completed within 24 months.